Getting started

 Using Cilkscale

-Use the OpenCilk Cilkscale scalability analyzer and benchmarking script to measure the work, span, and parallelism of your Cilk program, and to benchmark parallel speedup on different numbers of cores.
+Use the OpenCilk Cilkscale scalability analyzer script to measure the work, span, and parallelism of your Cilk program, and to benchmark its parallel speedup on different numbers of cores.

 Running the Cilkscale-instrumented program will output work, span, and parallelism measurements in CSV format at the end of the execution.
 For example: